 - Psychological testing

-- Medical and psychiatric care
+- Medical care

 - Social evaluation

 - Certified substance abuse counselors